A casual employee is defined as someone hired:

-Casual or temporary employees should not be scheduled to work in excess of 999 hours per individual employment year, all positions combined.
+Casual or temporary employees must not be scheduled to work in excess of 999 hours per individual employment year, all positions combined.
+Casual wage appointments are not to be used for unlimited-term appointments meant to work regular weekly schedules.
+These appointments require approval through the regular position request process, even when the positions in question are not full-time.
 Department budgets may face additional financial obligations should an employee exceed 999 hours of work.

 These obligations will be to provide mandatory benefit contributions (retirement and healthcare), as required by law.
 It is the hiring manager's responsibility to monitor the scheduling of work hours and understand these regulatory obligations by contacting human resources.

 Colgate is committed to the goals and values of equal opportunity and affirmative action and it is extremely important that all applicants seeking employment at Colgate are treated in a manner that is fair and consistent.
 In addition, we are committed to following all federal and state employment law requirements, as well as the policies of Colgate for fair and equitable treatment

 We are glad to assist in several ways.
 The following options are available:

 - Hiring departments may review available applicants through any of the temporary applicant pools that are perpetually posted on the Colgate Careers site.
 Please contact Human Resources to obtain access to view a temporary applicant pool.